 Wood is a hugely important organic material which is employed in a variety of applications.
-Timber which is to be used outdoors and especially timber that is destined to come into contact with the ground, freshwater, or which is simply exposed to the elements, will require some form of preservation treatment to protect it from the challenges presented by an outside installation.
+Timber which is to be used outdoors and especially timber that is destined to come into contact with the ground, freshwater or which is simply exposed to the elements, will require some form of preservation treatment to protect it from the challenges presented by an outside installation.
 Regardless of where the timber is to be sited, any softwood timber will enjoy an extended life span as a result of a timber preservation treatment.

-The factors that influence the successful treatment of timber
+Factors influencing successful treatment of timber